AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Multi-application service/Overview.md

 * Currently, the multi-application service supports only **media upload, audio and video playback, media management, and callbacks** .
-Other services will be supported in the future.